Shabnam Mausi: Political career

-Jeeti Jitayi Politics (JJP)

 In 2003, hijras in Madhya Pradesh established their own political party called "Jeeti Jitayi Politics" (JJP), which literally means 'politics that has already been won'.
 The party released an eight-page manifesto to outline its political differences from the mainstream.

-Popular culture
+Popular culture and legacy

 In 2005, a fiction feature film titled Shabnam Mausi was made about her life.
 It was directed by Yogesh Bharadwaj, and the role of Shabnam Mausi was played by Ashutosh Rana.

 Although she is no longer in public office, Shabnam Mausi continues to participate actively in AIDS/HIV education with NGOs and gender activists in India.